 How to supplement the underweight baby

 Supplements can be given to a baby by an open cup, or by supplementing at the breast (see pictures below).
 A bottle can also be used to give supplements after each breastfeed and may be a good choice for the underweight baby who keeps falling asleep without feeding well.
 Although bottles can sometimes cause problems breastfeeding for some babies due to nipple confusion, these Tips to Bottle Feed a Breastfed Baby can help.
-Topping up by bottle before a breastfeed is another option using the Finish at the Breast Method described by West and Marasco.
+See our care plan: Supplementing an Underweight Baby for further information.
+Topping up by bottle before a breastfeed is another possibility using the Finish at the Breast Method described by West and Marasco.
 With more milk inside him, your baby will have more energy to breastfeed effectively.

 Step two: build mother’s milk supply

 With baby’s calorific needs met in the short-term, work can begin on maximising a mother’s milk supply.
 After breastfeeding from both breasts for 20-30 minutes, time spent pumping or hand expressing will stimulate the breasts more effectively than continuing to breastfeed for hours at a time with a baby who isn’t really drinking (and isn’t gaining weight).
 See How to Make More Breast Milk and How to Increase Milk Supply When Pumping for ideas to maximise your supply.

 If your baby has been short on calories for some time, there will usually be good catch up growth once they are getting more milk.
 Gains of at least 56g per day 4 can be expected for several days or longer.
 Weight gains up to 120g per day could be possible 5.
 Your baby may become very interested in feeding and may take more and more supplement when their appetite returns and they start to catch up.